 Everyone has a story.
 Here’s ours.

-Nearly two decades ago Distinction came into being because it seemed like presenters were not being well-served.
+Over two decades ago Distinction came into being because it seemed like presenters were not being well-served.
 Many wanted to get better but the best advice being offered to them then (and even now) felt a bit superficial… go out and buy an electronic projector or install the latest presentation software for more ‘pizazz and wow’.

 They did those things… spent that money, but painfully discovered their ability to be heard didn’t really change at all.
 Being a good presenter was a bit more complicated than a quick purchase at Best Buy.